rouault/gdal/doc/source/programs/gdal_vector_compare.rst

 .. option:: --lax-geometry

     Performs lax geometry comparison.
-In that mode, a geometry whose type is point, linestring or polygon is considered as equivalent to the single-part corresponding collection geometry type (multipoint, multilinestring, multipolygon).
+In that mode, a geometry whose type is Point, LineString or Polygon is considered as equivalent to the single-part corresponding collection geometry type (MultiPoint, MultiLineString, MultiPolygon).

 .. option:: --skip-all-optional

     Whether to skip all optional tests.
-This is an alias to defining all other ``--skip-XXXX`` options.
+This is is equivalent to specifying all other ``--skip-XXXX`` options.

 .. option:: --skip-binary